omeka/omeka-s-enduser/docs/sites/site_settings.md

 ## Info
 The site info settings for an Omeka S site are where you can change the basic info for the site - the same information you entered when you created the site.
 You can change the:

-* *Title* - a text field.
+* **Title** - a text field.
-* *Slug* - the url for your site.
+* **Slug** - the url for your site.
-* *Summary* - the brief description of what it is about which will appear on your installation's landing page and on the [list of sites](../sites/site_pages.md#list-of-sites).
+* **Summary** - the brief description of what it is about which will appear on your installation's landing page and on the [list of sites](../sites/site_pages.md#list-of-sites).
-* *Thumbnail* - an image for your site which will appear on your installation's landing page and on the [list of sites](../sites/site_pages.md#list-of-sites).
+* **Thumbnail** - an image for your site which will appear on your installation's landing page and on the [list of sites](../sites/site_pages.md#list-of-sites).

 ![Site info for the site “Jane Austen” with buttons across the top to Delete and Save the site](../sites/sitesfiles/sites_siteinfo.png)

 In the upper right hand corner of the window on this tab, you can use buttons to:

-- set your site as public or private using the eye icon button
+- Set your site as public or private using the eye icon
-- *Delete* the site
+- Delete the site
-- *Cancel* making changes
+- Cancel making changes
-- *Save* changes.
+- Save your changes.

-The *make public/private* button (eye icon) is used to both indicate and set whether the site is visible to the public or only to users of this Omeka S installation
+The **make public/private** button (eye icon) is used to both indicate and set whether the site is visible to the public or only to users of this Omeka S installation

 Site is public: ![make public button showing an eye icon](../content/contentfiles/item_public.png){style="display:inline;"}